ABOUT BED BUGS

 BED BUG CONTROL

-SafeGuard Pest Control, LLC. has been providing area homeowners and business owners with quality, long-lasting pest control extermination services for the past 20 years.
+SafeGuard Pest Control, LLC. has been providing area home and business owners with professional bed bug extermination for nearly 30 years.
 And as a licensed pest control provider, we have the products, tools, and experience to eradicate any type of bed bug infestation.

 We provide clients with a 100% guarantee and follow up visits to ensure peace of mind and complete bed bug eradication.